Daniel Wong

 Maybe they’ve experienced a traumatic life event.
 Or maybe, even after implementing the tips in this article, they still can’t stop worrying — and it’s crippling them.

-If so, the 1-to-1 coaching programme I offer will help.
+If so, the 1-on-1 coaching programme I offer will help.
 Through this coaching programme, I equip teens with the mindset and tools to overcome these problems and thrive.
 You can learn more about the coaching programme here.

 FREE E-BOOK: